This post may contain affiliate links. Read the full disclosure here.

 We love this sauce because it is so simple – just berries, sugar, a squeeze of lemon juice, and a dash of vanilla.
 It’s pure and delicious and brings a taste of summer days to anything you serve it with.

-Another dessert sauce that I love to have on hand is my easy caramel sauce.
-Be sure to give it a try!
+Another dessert sauce that I love to have on hand is my chocolate sauce, easy caramel sauce and applesauce.
+Be sure to give them a try!

 This strawberry sauce recipe tastes just like fresh berries because that is really all it is made from.
 Berries, sugar, lemon juice and a splash of vanilla.
 There is no gelatin or cornstarch to thicken the sauce or dilute the flavor.